waynethebrain/Dome-Abode/README.md

 <h1 align="center">
   <br>
-  About The Dome Abode Project
+  About The Dome Abode Homestead Project
 </h1>

 This repo contains the current working [Home Assistant](https://home-assistant.io/) configuration for **The Dome Abode**.